14. Python Setup

 • Mac OSX 10.15 and above - restricts access to webcam if using shells launched by PyCharm/VS Code.
 Use default Terminal application.

 Once you have an active Python environment, extra steps are required to get code in this repository running nicely within Jupyter Notebooks.
-You will notice that these instructions for Jupyter Notebooks in this course, require Option 2 described above.
-This is another reason to prefer Option 2.
+See these instructions for Jupyter Notebooks.